EDUCBA Logo

 According to the International Monetary Fund (IMF), the U.S. dollar comprises roughly 61% of the world’s official foreign exchange reserves!

-There are some other vital reasons why the U.S. dollar plays a central role in the forex market.
+There are other vital reasons why the U.S. dollar plays a central role in the forex market.

 • The financial markets are the largest and most liquid in the United States.